Truth or Consequences: Episode status

 The show has been rarely broadcast outside of its initial presentations.

-A previously unseen, unsold pilot pitched to Fox, produced around 2003 or 2004, was uploaded by veteran game show host Wink Martindale on his YouTube page.
+A previously unseen, unsold pilot pitched to Fox, produced around 2003 or 2004, was uploaded by the team that ran veteran game show host Wink Martindale's YouTube page.
 The pilot was hosted by sports journalist Chris Rose.
-In 2023, Martindale uploaded the pilot of the 1977–1978 version.
+In 2023, the Wink Martindale YouTube channel uploaded the pilot of the 1977–1978 version.

 "Jimmy" episode

 On May 22, 1948, Truth or Consequences broadcast live from the newly founded Dana–Farber Cancer Institute, and surprised 12-year-old cancer patient Einar Gustafson by having members of the Boston Braves visit the boy in his room.
 Gustafson was referred to only as "Jimmy" to protect his identity.
 (Not only did Gustafson's cancer go into remission, but the Braves won the National League pennant, their last before moving to Milwaukee in 1953.)
 The broadcast launched The Jimmy Fund and its long-standing relationship with the Boston Red Sox as their official charity beginning in 1953.
 (After many years in seclusion—leading to speculation that "Jimmy" had died—Gustafson re-emerged in the 1990s and was made honorary chairman of the Jimmy Fund in 1998.
 He died in 2001, aged 65.)